lebib/IRCBoat/README.md

 TODO :

--	Add a module for authentication/user management
+-	Add a module for authentication/user management exec perms
 -	Add verification on arguments for all methods
 -	Add a module to record all links wrote on chans